4W4I5/Semester-5-Notes/OS/Exam Prep/OS Finals Prep.md

     - The page number is used to index the page table, retrieving the corresponding page frame number.
     - The offset is combined with the page frame number to generate the final physical memory address.
 # 6. Concurrency: Deadlock & Starvation
->[!WARNING]
->Ask sir to explain how to determine a safe state and unsafe state for avoidance and detection algo

 **Resource Categories**
 - Reusable & Consumable
 	- Reusable: Safely used by one process at a time.
 Not depleted after use.